 3) Snow Lake- This high mountain lake is one of the most beautiful places that you can hike to so close to Seattle.
 The hike is 3.5 miles one-way, so plan for a 7 mile hike round-trip, with approximately 1,700 ft in elevation gain.
 This is a more challenging hike and also a very popular hike, so you will have plenty of company along the trail, especially on the weekends.
 During the early spring, conditions may be snowy and dangerous, but as the temperatures warm, the area becomes quite nice.
 It's definitely worth seeing!

 4) Franklin Falls- This waterfall is impressive because you view it from the bottom looking upward, and it is tall, high, and narrow.
 It's a great hike for children because the trail is not difficult and not too long, just 2 miles round-trip.
 Plus, the trailhead is only about 45 minutes drive from Bellevue area.

 (Northwest Forest Pass required)

-5) Denny Creek Slippery Rocks- While it's not exactly a waterfall, more like a waterslide, this is one of my favorite hikes to do with kids in July or August.
+5) Denny Creek Slippery Rocks- This is one of my favorite hikes to do with kids in July or August.
 The hike is about 2 miles through a pretty forest, and then you reach a spot where the water runs over big, flat granite rocks and makes a natural waterslide.
 Kids and adults alike love to splash in the shallow water here on a hot summer day!

 http://www.wta.org/go-hiking/hikes/denny-creek (Northwest Forest Pass required)